Disc Reherniation After Surgery | Shift Spinal Health

 Large annular defects

-Defects ≥6mm wide after surgery carry a 25.3% reherniation rate at 2 years — significantly higher than patients with smaller defects.
+Defects ≥6mm wide after surgery have been associated with reherniation rates around 25% at 2 years in some studies — higher than for smaller defects.

 High baseline disability

-Patients with higher Oswestry Disability Index scores at the time of original surgery showed greater rates of reherniation in the SPORT trial — suggesting the disc was under greater functional stress.
+Patients with higher disability scores at the time of original surgery showed greater rates of reherniation in some published trials.

-Returning to heavy lifting, high-impact activity, or prolonged sitting before the disc wall has had adequate healing time significantly increases risk of re-injury through the same defect.
+Returning to heavy lifting, high-impact activity, or prolonged sitting before the disc wall has had adequate healing time may increase the risk of re-injury through the same defect.

-How MT Core Smart Decompression can help after reherniation.
+How MT Core Smart Decompression may fit in after reherniation.

-For post-discectomy reherniation patients, decompression is applied carefully and progressively, with full awareness of surgical history and any remaining structural considerations.
+For patients with a post-discectomy reherniation, decompression — where it's appropriate at all — is applied carefully and progressively, with full awareness of your surgical history and any remaining structural considerations.

-- Combined with The Shift 4 rehabilitation framework to address muscular and movement deficits
+• Combined with our rehabilitation framework to address muscular and movement contributors

 Important to Know